 Railroads must follow one of three abandonment procedures that the STB has developed:

 - Regulated abandonment (the most stringent and least common)

 - Class exemption

 All abandonment proceedings are assigned a docket number that is used to catalogue all filings from the railroad and decisions from the STB.
-When searching the STB website or contacting the library for specific filings, it's helpful to know the docket number associated with the particular abandonment procedure so you can track progress and information most efficiently.
+When searching the STB website or contacting the STB for specific filings, it's helpful to know the docket number associated with the particular abandonment proceeding so you can track progress and information most efficiently.
 These docket numbers begin with the letters “AB” (for abandonment procedure) and are followed by a number that indicates which railroad company has filed for abandonment.
 A sub-number (Sub-No.) is then assigned to the specific case.
 The full docket number for a regulated abandonment might look like this: AB-16 (Sub-No. 200).
 Individual and class exemption applications are then followed by the letter “X,” such as “AB-16 (Sub-No. 200X).”

 This breakdown allows you to see the process for responding to a Notice of Exemption filing, including when each action takes place and who is responsible for the action or filing submissions.